This Frequently Asked Questions section is based on the questions that Adele gets...well, asked frequently.

 There are two free ebook anthologies available as downloads, which I edited: City Stories and Seaside Stories, which feature contributions from a number of other writers plus my own work.

-Two of my very short stories were published by Flash Fiction Magazine in 2019.
-These were Whatsername, a light-hearted piece about psychic twins, and Make Do and Mend, a horror story which was made into an animated film by Michael Pillitiere.
+Two of my very short stories have been published by Flash Fiction Magazine.
+These were Whatsername, a light-hearted piece about psychic twins, and Make Do and Mend, a horror story which was also made into an animated film by Michael Pillitiere.
+Other short stories have been published, too; the complete list can be read on the Bibliography page found in the menu above.

 And then there's The Grumpets...